ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 If you are downloading a GFF3 from Ensembl, you will need to run it through the script `scripts/convert_ensembl_gff3.py` to make the feature tags consistent across biotypes.
 The mouse/human GFF3 from GENCODE should work out of the box.
 A script is also included to convert NCBI-format GFF3.

+If your GFF3 has duplicate transcript names, the pipeline will complain.
+One common cause of this is PAR locus genes.
+You will want to remove PAR genes.
+If your GFF3 came from GENCODE, you should be able to do this: `grep -v PAR $gff > $gff.fixed`

 # Execution modes

 The default mode of this pipeline will perform the following tasks: